Armourcape/Churn-analysis-and-prediction/README.md

 - Evaluated models based on accuracy and selected the Random Forest model for its high performance.

 ## Model Evaluation
-- Achieved an accuracy of X% with the Random Forest model.
+- Achieved an accuracy of 81.37% with the Random Forest model.
 - Provided classification reports for each model.

 ## Deployment